stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 - **Guarantees**
   Of course a proof may contain mistakes, just like a program may contain bugs.
-  But mistakes in a proof tend to be easier to spot than bugs in a program.
+  But since your average proof is much smaller than your average program, mistakes in a proof tend to be easier to spot than bugs in a program.
-  Fixing a proof is also much simpler than verifying that a simulation has no hidden biases.
+  Fixing a mistake in a proof also tends to be much simpler than determining whether a simulation has hidden biases and correcting for that.
-  Once you have a correct proof, you have a guarantee: as long as the assumptions of the proof hold, the property established by proof holds, too.
+  And most importantly, once you have a correct proof, you have a guarantee: as long as the assumptions of the proof hold, the property established by proof holds, too.

 - **Scalability**
   Since a proof holds as long as its initial assumptions are satisfied, it can be extended to any object that satisfies these assumptions.